alessandrorods/url-shortener/README.md

 	return await shortenerController.short(event)
 };
 ```
-On example above, the initializer create a new instance of `ShortenerController` and use it on the `short()` function that will be user as a entry-point from the Serverless Framework.
+On example above, the initializer create a new instance of `ShortenerController` and use it on the `short()` function that will be used as a entry-point from the Serverless Framework.

 Is also performed the dependency injection of the objects `ShortenerService` and `ResponseBuilder`, these classes were also instantiated in the `handler.ts` file.